unrival-protocol/documentation/source/whitepaper.rst

 - etc.

 are all eligible objects.
 The credibility of these things can be asserted by their proponents, and confirmed or denied by the agents who experience them first hand.
 Furthermore, these claims and the corresponding assessments thereof are accessible to all agents.
+Of course, if the problem of eliciting honest feedback can be solved for objects like the above, the solution will also apply to the conventional subjects of rating systems, like books, films, restaurants, etc.

+Properties that can be validated or checked are not limited to credibility scores.
+More broadly, Unrival can be seen as a way of ensuring that data located at certain addresses within a network will satisfy certain conditions.

 The protocol itself can be stated as `a set of guidelines <protocol.html>`_, which are open to interpretation as far as technological implementation goes.
-One implementation will be described in this document, but it is by no means definitive.
+We describe one implementation in this document, but it is by no means definitive.

 Overview
 --------